I didn’t leave the left, the left left me

 I’m so fed up with those pumpkin latte sipping elitists, that I’ll even vote for Trump.
 Trump may be rude, crude, and sometimes lewd, but at least he cares about the working class.
 And don’t tell me he doesn’t!
 He’s slapping tariffs on China faster than Bill Clinton can zip up his pants!
 Much as I love Kyle Kulinski, a principled liberal unafflicted by Trump Derangement Syndrome, I don’t think he gives Trump enough credit.
 I’m glad to see someone on the left criticizing Trump for being still too interventionist on foreign policy.
 I admit I’ve gone soft on Trump for this.
 But Kulinski doesn’t give Trump credit for the tariffs.
 The Young Turks, once harsh critics of bad trade deals, is actually echoing CNN and warning about the “trade war” that Trump is supposedly starting!

 This is the American left today.
 A handful of principled Jimmy Dore and Kyle Kulinski types on the outskirts, and a large mainstream of TDS afflicted corporatists who only care about you if you are useful to the sexual revolution and wear a vagina hat!
 Respectable, two-parent households, just need to check their privilege, right?!
-Well, I’ll take all my light-beige skinned, happily married, church attending privilege to the polls and vote for Trump, despite that “R” next to his name, and Americans of every skin tone with similar values and welcome aboard the #trumptrain !
+Well, I’ll take all my light-beige skinned, happily married, church attending privilege to the polls and vote for Trump, despite that “R” next to his name, and Americans of every skin tone with similar values are welcome aboard the #trumptrain !

 *For those hoping to use this article as “proof” that “berniebros” cost Clinton the election, the facts are not on your side.
 I’m one of the few.
 94% of Sanders voters went Clinton in the Gen. Election, compared to over 30% of Kasich voters going Clinton instead of Trump, 11% of Rubio to Clinton, and 7% of Cruz to Clinton.